Pemco HO-Scale Trains Resource

 Bridge and Trestle Set

 There is only one known product catalog produced for the Pemco Railway System line of model trains.
-The catalog carries no date, but is considered to be early '80s.
+The catalog carries no date, but must be 1980 or 1981.
 My copy includes a photocopied Pemco price list with the New York mail-order company TrainWorld's name and address.

-The catalog is 8-pages full-color and displays Pemco's locomotives, freight cars, and accessories.
+The catalog is 8-pages of full-color and illustrates Pemco's locomotives, freight cars, and accessories.
 For a ready-to-run line, there are oddly no train sets found in this catalog.
-I have only found one Pemco train set to date, review the train sets page for further information.
+Only one Pemco train set is known, please review the train sets page for further information.

-The only Pemco items I've seen that are not included in this catalog are the 50ft.
-Double-Plug Box Car, the 60ft.
-Double-Plug Box Car and a couple different versions of the 50ft.
-Flat Car.
-The Pemco catalog lists only two 50ft.
-Flat Cars and calls for both to include a Container.
-The other 50ft.
-Flats I've seen include a Bridge Girder Load and a Piggyback.
+The only Pemco items known to exist, but not included in this catalog are: 50-foot Double-Plug Box Car, 60-foot Double-Plug Box Car, plus some variations to the company's 50-foot Flat Car with loads offerings.
+The Pemco catalog lists only two 50-foot Flat Cars and calls for both to include a Container.
+The other flat observed include one with a Bridge Girder Load and another with Piggyback Trailer.